Outlecture

 Who this course is for:

-• The course is for all Java developers: beginners to advanced who want to master Spring framework modules with Spring Boot
+• The course is for all Java developers, from beginners to advanced, who want to master Spring framework modules with Spring Boot

-• This learning path is for developers who wish to create their own web applications with Spring 5
+• This learning path is for developers who wish to create their own web apps with Spring 6

 • This course is ideal for developers who wish to use the Spring Frameworks for enterprise application development